 The Parish Council operates much like any other local authority in that most decisions about what the council does are taken during meetings by councillors.
 Some of the work of the council can be delegated to a smaller group of councillors (i.e. a committee or subcommittee).
 Although the public has a right to attend meetings of a council and its committees, it is the councillors who collectively make decisions about council business and what services or facilities it provides.

 The Parish Council also adheres to the Department for Communities and Local Government Transparency Code for Smaller Authorities issued in Dec 2014 which came into effect Apr 2015.
 This Code was issued to meet the Government’s desire to place more power into citizens’ hands to increase democratic accountability and make it easier for local people to contribute to the local decision making process and help shape public services.
 Transparency is the foundation of local accountability and the key that gives people the tools and information they need to enable them to play a bigger role in society.

-In the case of Hindolveston, the Parish Council meets in the Millennium Pavilion at 7.30 pm every third Thursday of the month except in August and December.
+In the case of Hindolveston, the Parish Council normally meets in the Millennium Pavilion at 7.30 pm on the third Thursday of the month except in August and December.
 Members of the public and press are always welcome and time is set aside in the meeting to allow external input, not just from the public but also the local District Councillor and County Councillor if they are able to attend.
-Meetings are conducted in accordance with the Hindolveston Parish Council Standing Orders that were adopted on 18th June 2015 and updated on 16th March 2017.
+Meetings are conducted in accordance with the Hindolveston Parish Council Standing Orders that were adopted on 18th June 2015 and most recently updated in May 2018 (see Key Documentation).

 The list of meeting dates for 2017 is found here.